Eslamhathout/zardaGame/README.md

 # Introduction:
-Zarda is an open source game inspired by the Egyptian traditional games which are very famous on the Egyptian old coffee shops.
+Zarda is an open source game inspired by the Egyptian traditional games which are very famous at the Egyptian old coffee shops.
 The name 'Zarda' itself is in the Egyptian dialect which refers to a special way of making tea.

 # Requirements